openafs-contrib/afsutil/README.rst

 To build RPM packages from an arbitrary git checkout (on an rpm-based system)::

+    $ sudo afsutil getdeps
     $ git clone git://git.openafs.org/openafs.git
     $ cd openafs
     $ git checkout <commit-ish>
-    $ sudo afstuil getdeps
-    $ afsutil package --version=<X.Y.Zetc>
+    $ afsutil package [--version=<X.Y.Z>]
+    $ ls ./package/rpmbuild/RPMS

 The `afsutil package` command will build packages for the userspace and kernel modules by default.
 See the `--build` option to build these separately.

 The `afsutil package` command also supports the Fedora `mock` build system, which is useful to build kernel modules for a large variety of kernel versions.

+To build RPM packages from a git checkout with `mock`, including kernel modules (kmods) for each kernel version found in the yum repositories.

+   # Install mock.
+   $ sudo yum install mock
+   $ sudo usermod -a -G mock $USER
+   $ newgrp - mock

+   # Install packages needed to build the OpenAFS SRPM.
+   $ sudo yum install git libtool bzip2

+   # Checkout and then build packages.
+   $ git clone git://git.openafs.org/openafs.git
+   $ git checkout <commit-ish>
+   $ afsutil package --mock   # This may take some time.

 To install legacy "Transarc-style" binaries::